 What is the EU Blue Card in Germany?

-An EU Blue Card in Germany is a residence permit for highly qualified persons of the non-European countries.
-It gives a right of legal stay in Germany to highly qualified persons of the non-EU countries and allows them to work in Germany and other EU countries.
+An EU Blue Card in Germany is a residence permit for highly qualified persons from non-European countries.
+It gives a right of legal stay in Germany to highly qualified persons from non-EU countries and allows them to work in Germany and other EU countries.
 A Blue Card also facilitates these highly qualified persons to permanently stay in Germany.

 Blue Card is introduced to attract highly qualified persons to the European market.
 So you can say that the Blue Card is identical to the Green Card of the USA.
 Both give permission to highly qualified persons to stay and work in specific countries.

 The EU Blue Bard is introduced with a minimum salary limit that makes it significant only for some specific professions.
 A minimum annual salary of 56,400 euros (2023) is required for all general professions in order to apply for a blue card in Germany.

 You are qualified to apply for an EU Blue Card in Germany if you met the minimum salary requirement (according to your profession) as mentioned above.

 Note: The authorities change the minimum salary requirement for the EU Blue Card each year.
 So you must check the latest amount on the website of the Immigration Office or German Embassy.